yugabyte/yb-iot-fleet-management/README.md

 # IoT Fleet Management

-This is a sample application that demos how Iot applications can leverage YugaByte as the database part of the SMACK stack.
+This is a sample application that demos how IoT applications can leverage YugaByte as the database part of the SMACK stack.
 YugaByte is an open source cloud-native database for mission-critical applications.
 It supports the Cassandra Query Language (CQL) in addition to Redis and SQL (coming soon).
 This example uses CQL to layout the tables and perform queries.

 ## Scenario